videograph/VideoGraph_WP/readme.txt

 - [Videograph.ai Terms of Use](https://www.videograph.ai/terms-of-use)
 - [Videograph.ai Privacy Policy](https://www.videograph.ai/privacy-policy)

 Key Features:
 - Effortless Video Integration: With this plugin add videos to your WordPress site effortlessly using shortcodes.
 - Customization Options: Tailor the appearance of videos using customizable width, height, and other parameters within the shortcode.
-- Live Streaming: You can start live streaming in your wordpress site with Videograph WP plugin.
+- Live Streaming: You can start live streaming in your WordPress site with the Videograph WP plugin.
 - Streamlined Management: Easily manage your Videograph videos directly from the WordPress dashboard.
-- Enhanced User Experience: Deliver an exceptional video viewing experience to your audience with the help of videograph's advanced video technology.
+- Enhanced User Experience: Deliver an exceptional video viewing experience to your audience with the help of Videograph's advanced video technology.

 == Installation ==